chef-boneyard/chef-web-docs-2016/release_oec_11-0/source/server_high_availability.rst

     0: cs:WFConnection ro:Secondary/Unknown ds:UpToDate/DUnknown C r-----
        ns:0 nr:3505480 dw:4938128 dr:0 al:0 bm:290 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:0

-The ``ds:UpToDate/Unknown`` is important; it indicates that the secondary has all the data that was on the primary and won’t lose anything if it is promoted.
+The ``ds:UpToDate/Unknown`` is important; it indicates that the secondary has all the data that was on the primary and won't lose anything if it is promoted.

 If it is verified that the primary host is going to be down for a while, the secondary can be promoted to primary: